GikunjuVic/online-movie-system-sql/revenue.md

 - Track subscription lifecycle (start and end dates)
 - Quickly access raw JSON data for further validation or debugging

-It’s essentially a transaction log for GCP payments, giving a clear and concise view of recent activity.
+It’s essentially a transaction log for GCP payments, giving a clear and concise view of ongoing subscription activity.

 ## SQL Query